 What I like more about the other features on the Bluehost control panel, the WordPress backup system.
 You can see the recent backup and can restore it without any hassle.
 Your recent backup will be listed on backup tabs.

-To be honest, I have experienced the only slowness in site performance in almost more than year-long periods.
+To be honest, I have experienced the only ONCE slowness in server performance in almost THREE years periods.
 You can see the current statistic of Bluehost with recent months, up-time percentage and response time.

 The only thing I would like Bluehost to change in a forthcoming day is; make payment quarterly or at least for 6 months.
 Currently, when new user signup to Bluehost, they have to pay for minimum 1 year and can get an offer if they pay for more than 1 year.
 Well, other than that I didn’t really find any issue on Bluehost, please do share your experience in a comment below so acknowledge other users who possibly moving to Bluehost.